wso2/docs-choreo-dev/en/docs/references/data-mapping.md

 # Data Mapping

-A data mapping statement can be used to create an object using several other variables.
+A data mapping statement can be used to create variables by visually mapping one or more variables.
 The most common use of data mapping is to map the data from a response of an API call to a JSON.

 1. In the **Statements window**, select **Data Mapping**.